captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Oh.
 ---
 ## SHARON:
-Yeah .
+Yeah.
 So.
 ---
 ## ROBYN:
-I'm sorry?
+I’m sorry?
 ---
 ## SHARON:
-Don't be.
+Don’t be.
 ---
 ## ROBYN:
-Then I'm not.
+Then I’m not.
 ---
 ## SHARON:
-I'd love to hear some of your poems.
+I’d love to hear some of your poems.
 ---
 ## ROBYN:
 Oh.
-I don't think so.
+I don’t think so.
 ---
 ## SHARON:
 Maybe you could explain them to me.
 ---
 ## ROBYN:
-Poetry can't really be explained.
+Poetry can’t really be explained.
 ---
 ## SHARON:
-That's probably why I don't like it.
+That’s probably why I don’t like it.
 ---
 Oh!
 Sorry!
 ---
-I didn't mean...
+I didn’t mean…
 ---
 ## ROBYN:
 No. No no.
 ---
-It's okay.
+It’s okay.
 ---
-I don't like poetry either.
+I don’t like poetry either.
 ---
 ## SHARON:
-You don't?
+You don’t?
 ---
 ## ROBYN:
 I like mine.
 ---
-But I don't have a lot of
+But I don’t have a lot of
 ---
-patience for other people's.
+patience for other people’s.
 ---
 ## SHARON:
 I think I feel that way about children.